 Our future success depends on our ability to retain, attract and motivate qualified personnel.
-We also seek to acquire talented engineering and technical personnel (including cybersecurity experts), as well as effective sales professionals, through acquisitions we may make from time to time or otherwise.
-We have historically encountered some difficulties in hiring and retaining qualified engineers, particularly in Silicon Valley and Southeast Asia where qualified engineers are in high demand.
+We also seek to acquire talented engineering and technical personnel (including cyber security experts), as well as effective sales professionals, through acquisitions we may make from time to time or otherwise.
+As the source of our technological and product innovations, our engineering and technical personnel are a significant asset.
+Competition for these employees is significant in many areas of the world in which we operate, particularly in Silicon Valley and Southeast Asia where qualified engineers are in high demand.
 In addition, current or future immigration laws may make it more difficult to hire or retain qualified engineers, further limiting the pool of available talent.
-Further, our employees, including employees whom we have retained as a result of an acquisition, may decide not to continue working for us and may leave with little or no notice.
-As the source of our technological and product innovations, our engineering and technical personnel are a significant asset.
-We have granted multi-year equity awards to most of our employees.
-These awards approximate four consecutive annual grants that vest in four tranches with successive four-year vesting periods.
-While we believe these awards provide a powerful long-term retention incentive to employees, we may be incorrect in this assumption, particularly if there is a material and persistent decline in the price of our stock.
-In addition, we may be unable to obtain required stockholder approvals of future equity compensation plans.
-As a result, we may be limited in granting equity-based incentives and may impair our efforts to attract and retain necessary personnel.
+Further, our employees may decide not to continue working for us and may leave with little or no notice.
+We grant equity awards to the substantial majority of our employees and we believe these awards provide a powerful long-term retention incentive to our employees; however, we may be incorrect in this assumption, particularly if there is a material and persistent decline in the price of our common stock.
+In addition, we may be unable to obtain required stockholder approvals of future equity compensation plans needed to continue with our current equity granting philosophy.
+As a result, we may be limited in our ability to grant equity-based incentives, which may impair our efforts to attract and retain necessary personnel.
 Any inability to retain, attract or motivate such personnel could have a material adverse effect on our business, financial condition and results of operations.